 Here we maintained our own list of threads.
 However, we could also get one via the call threading.enumerate().
-If placed after the for loop in our server code above, for instance as
+If placed after the for loop in our server code above, for instance as we would get output like

 '''

 print threading.enumerate()

 '''